 Screw Extruder – A machine comprised of a barrel with a temperature control, houseing one or more rotating screws which pass plastic material from the feed aperture and the movs it in the form of melt under pressure through a die.

 Take-up – An apparatus for reeling extruded material.

 Thermoset – A term that refers to the family of materials that can be melted only once during the original processing and cannot be reprocessed after the original part is made.

 Thermoplastic – Any material, such as polyethylene, PVC and ABS, which can be re-melted and reprocessed without considerable loss of properties or scrap loss.

-Torpedo – An apparatus at the discharge stage of the screw for finishing homogenizing and blending of the melt.
+Torpedo – An apparatus at the discharge stage of the screw to finish homogenizing and blending the melt.

 Travelling Saw - A saw which travels with the extrudate while cutting it to length.